Local Events Near The Kingswood Hotel

 The Edinburgh Fringe Festival Cancelled for 2020:

-2017 marks the 70th anniversary of the Edinburgh Festival Fringe the largest arts festival in the world.
+For over 70 years the Edinburgh Festival Fringe has been the largest arts festival in the world.
 The Fringe is a truly open access festival where no one is denied entry, making it the largest platform on earth for creative freedom.
-In 2016 the Fringe 2016, spanned 25 days and featured 50,266 performances of 3,269 shows in 294 venues.
-In 2017 the event will run from 4th August until 28th August.
+In 2017 the Fringe spanned 25 days and featured 53,232 performances of 3,398 shows in 300 venues.
+In 2018 the event will run from 3rd August until 27th August 2018.

 During this time accommodation in Edinburgh is scarce and expensive.
 An alternative is to book accommodation outside Edinburgh.
 The east coast of Fife has many hotels and bed and breakfast facilities ideal for use as a base for visiting Edinburgh.
 Easy access to the city is provided by the East Coast Railway Line and a regular bus service.
 Buses stop just yards from the Kingswood Hotel.